 Pin it for later:

-The one compliant thing I did decide to omit here was the chopped onions that normally come on a Big Mac.
-Because in my family, the kids just don’t eat raw onions.
-Even if I chop them into microscopic sized pieces, they’ll still somehow identify them and spend the entire evening picking out every single piece of raw onion.
+The one compliant thing I did decide to omit here?
+The chopped onions that normally come on a Big Mac.
+In my family, the kids just don’t eat raw onions.
+Even if I chop them into microscopic sized pieces, they’ll still somehow identify them.
+Then I’ll spend the entire evening watching them picking out every single piece of raw onion.
 It’s just not worth it for me!
 Feel free to add that in, though, of course!

 Big Mac Potato Skins with Special Sauce